-One of the largest ever UK cartel damages claims reached a key stage when the UK Supreme Court held that interchange fees set by the credit card providers, advised by Jones Day, Milbank and Linklaters, were unlawful under EU law.
+In June, one of the largest-ever UK cartel damages claims reached a key stage when the Supreme Court held that interchange fees set by the MasterCard and Visa were unlawful under EU law.

 Email your news and story ideas to: firstname.lastname@example.org